-Iain is an Associate Professor in Accounting and Finance at Leeds University Business School, The University of Leeds.
-He is an expert on pensions and retirement saving and is interested in retirement decision making, pension fund investments and valuation, infrastructure investing, sustainable pension systems, fund governance, and fund management costs and fees.
+Iain Clacher is an Associate Professor in Accounting and Finance at Leeds University Business School, The University of Leeds.
+He is an expert on pensions and retirement saving and his work covers retirement decision making, pension fund investment, infrastructure investing, sustainable pension systems, trustee governance, and fund management costs and fees.
 Iain is the co-chair of the cross-practice working party on behavioural finance for actuaries at the Institute and Faculty of Actuaries.
 He is the expert advisor to the European Economic and Social Committee on Pan European Pension Products, and he is a member of the recently formed Institutional Disclosure Working Group of the UK Financial Conduct Authority.

-He is regularly invited to speak at a wide range of leading forums, as well as presenting at national and international conferences.
-Invited presentations include the Westminster Employment Forum, The Institute and Faculty of Actuaries, the National Association of Pension Funds, the Pensions Research Accountant Group, the Association of Consulting Actuaries, and the Pensions Management Institute.
+He is regularly invited to speak at a wide range of leading forums, as well as presenting at national and international conferences, and he is a regular commentator in the media both on his own work and across all areas of business and economics.

-Iain is also one of the co-authors of the European adaptation of Fundamentals of Corporate Finance, with the third edition being released in 2017.
+Iain is one of the co-authors of the European adaptation of Fundamentals of Corporate Finance, with the third edition being released in 2017.
 Iain has also written book chapters on gold investment, agency theory and incomplete contracting, pension funds and retirement saving, and applications for regime switching in financial economics.

-In addition to his academic activities, Iain’s research and expertise has had a significant impact across a number of fields and has been used to advise a range of businesses, policy makers, and organisations including: FTSE 100 Companies, The CERN Pension Fund, The City of London Corporation, The Work Foundation, SEI, Aon, and The Pensions and Lifetime Savings Association.
+Iain’s research and expertise has had a significant impact across a number of fields and has been used to advise a range of businesses, policy makers, and organisations including, The CERN Pension Fund, The City of London Corporation, The Work Foundation, and The Pensions and Lifetime Savings Association.

 Research and Teaching Grants